taoufik1el/crm-agent/DOCUMENTATION.md

 4. **Chatbot** Improve the webapp to support a chat interface instead of single query-response interactions.
 Plus implement llm history caching to reduce token consumption for follow-up questions.
 5. **Steaming**: Enhance the streaming capabilities of the agent to provide real-time responses to user queries.
 6. **Scripts** folder is not well clean due to lack of time.
 I would clean it and document it better.
 7. **Agent optimizations**: Take time to improve the agent prompts and tools, test more cases to covers potential errors, and investigate why it is slower than the baseline.
+Implement LLM callback, when the principal LLM fails, we can retry with another model.

 # How would you make it production-ready?
 To make the implementation production-ready we should do the following:
 - Have a strong CD/CI pipeline to automate testing, building, and deployment processes.
+- Implement proper logging.
 - Push the docker images to a container registry or Docker Hub.
 - Host the MCP data outside the container, using Postgres data like Supabase or any other database.
 So we can support big volume of data.
-- Implement LLM monitoring tools (Like Langfuse), and general monitoring like graphana.
+- Implement LLM monitoring tools (Like Langfuse), and general monitoring like graphana for tracking system health and general performance.
+- Replace streamlit webapp with a more robust frontend framework like React or Vue.js for better user experience and scalability.
+- Handling security issues, like securing API keys, and access control.